-The differences in informational gaps for news are driven by preferences, opportunity costs of time, and access to different news providers.
+Preferences, opportunity costs of time, and access to different news sources drive the differences in informational gaps for news.
 Our model allows us to assess the relative importance of each channel.
 We find that the gaps in local news acquisition between minorities and whites are due to lower wages and stronger preferences for local news.
 These two effects reinforce each other.
 In contrast, the gaps in national and international news acquisition between African Americans and whites are largely due to differences in preferences.
 Differences in the opportunity costs of time tend to mitigate these gaps.